 Jaypee Greens AMAN

-Jaypee Greens third residential project Jaypee Greens AMAN at Sector
+Jaypee Greens third residential project Jaypee Greens Aman at Sector

 151, Noida is located on the Noida-Greater Noida Expressway and offers

-Chip & Putt golf course, Gardens, Walkways, Fountains, Sports
+of Chip & Putt golf course, Gardens, Walkways, Fountains, Sports

 facilities, Social amenities like Shopping Complex, Social Club with